emarmolsanchez/eMIRNA/README.md

 ## Introduction

-The eMIRNA pipeline makes use of a Machine Learning approach based on semi-supervised transductive Graph-based algorithm, as reported by Yones *et al.* (2018) [[1]], in order to assess whether putative candidate sequences can be predicted as pre-miRNA-like structures.
+The eMIRNA pipeline makes use of a Machine Learning approach based on semi-supervised transductive Graph-based algorithm, as reported by Yones *et al.* (2018) [[1]], in order to assess whether putative candidate sequences can be predicted as novel miRNA genes.
+Additionally, target interactions with mRNA genes can be inferred to functionally annotate the novel miRNAs previously identified, making use of a system biology network approach.

 &nbsp;